leotrs/rsm/docs/source/reference/steps.rst

    labels, and bibliography.

 The process of converting the concrete syntax tree into the (abstract) manuscript tree is called *abstractifying*, and is carried out in pure python.
+The concrete syntax tree is composed of nodes defined by the python bindings of tree-sitter, namely `py-tree-sitter <https://github.com/tree-sitter/py-tree-sitter>`_.
 The manuscript tree is made up of the nodes found in :mod:`~rsm.nodes`.

 The concrete syntax tree is useful for syntax highlighting and code navigation.
 Editor extensions and other code-oriented tools in the RSM ecosystem may stop their processing